-10.8 SI Requirements
+10.9 SI Requirements

-OOB SI data is transmitted from the Card to the Host using the protocols defined in [SCTE65].
-The Card SHALL always be the source of all OOB SI data to the Host.
-The Host SHALL NOT use OOB SI data received by any other method.
-This is because the Card MAY reformat the OOB SI data to meet the requirements of [SCTE65], as there is no requirement for the cable system to transmit the OOB SI data in that format.
+SI data is transmitted either from the Card to the Host using the protocols defined in [SCTE65], or is directly received by the Host using the protocols defined in [SCTE65] and [DSG].
+The Card MAY be the source of all SI data to the Host.
+The Card MAY reformat the SI data received over the network to meet the requirements of [SCTE65] if such data will be sent to the Host via the Extended Channel, as there is no requirement for the cable system to transmit the SCTE 55 SI data in that format.